Shnitselon/test/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example: *dist\cloudshell-L1-DriverName-1.0.1.zip*

 2. Extract the driver's package to the *\Drivers* folder *C:\\Program Files (x86)\\QualiSystems\\CloudShell\\Server\\Drivers*
-3. Navigate to the extracted folder and install the driver, as explained in [Create a new driver and install the driver's environment](#CreateNewDriver)
+3. Navigate to the extracted folder and install the driver, as explained in [Creating a new driver and installing the driver's environment](#CreateNewDriver)
-4. Follow the steps in [Testing in CloudShell](#CreateNewDriver) to install the driver on CloudShell.
+4. Follow the steps in [Testing in CloudShell](#TestNewDriver) to install the driver on CloudShell.